Safety and Rules

 Keep a safe 5m following distance

 These quad bikes are made to ride on the sand, but the sand is very different from driving on the road.
 Steering is heavy and braking very sharp as the weight of the sand strongly impedes on the tires.
 For this reason we ask that you keep a 5m gap between you and the person in front you at all times.
 This allows you to see what the person in front of you does before you go through the same area.
-This also stops you from running into the person in front of you, which usually results in self injury, or causing R3000 in damages to the front of the quad bike
+This also stops you from running into the person in front of you, which usually results in self injury, or causing damage to the quad bike

 Watch what the person in front of you is doing